jetbrains-academy/javascript-course/Classes/method_overriding/task.md

-Inheritance may require not only adding new functionality, but also replacing or reusing existing functionality.
+Inheritance may involve not only adding new functionality but also modifying or reusing existing functionality.
-For example, changing the behavior of some methods of the parent class.
-Let's continue our example with the professor from the previous task.
+For example, it might require changing the behavior of certain methods in the parent class.
+Let's continue with our example of the professor from the previous task.

 ```javascript
 class Employee {